civicrm/civicrm-user-guide/docs/introduction/extensions.md

 When configured correctly, extensions can be installed directly into CiviCRM via the user interface.
-Go to **Administer > System Settings > Manage Extensions**.
+Go to **Administer > System Settings > Extensions**.
 You should see a list of extensions that are compatible with your version of CiviCRM.
 Note that you may not see all the extensions that were listed in the extensions directory as they may not be compatible.